 UK HR Health and Wellness CSA Program

-University of Kentucky will be offering CSA vouchers to eligible employees on a UK healthcare plan as a part of wellness benefit for 2020.
+University of Kentucky will be offering CSA vouchers to employees on a UK health plan as a part of wellness benefit for 2021.
 For additional information specific to the program and to claim a voucher starting on January 21st, 2021 click here.

 To learn more about farm shares, often called CSA (community supported agriculture), and the benefits, pricing, and options read below.
-If you are already familiar with the UK Health & Wellness CSA program and have a voucher, click here to view farm options and buy a share!
+If you are already familiar with the UK HR Health and Wellness CSA Program and have a voucher, click here to view farm options and buy a share!

 What is Community Supported Agriculture (CSA)?